jinlow/forust/README.md

  - `y` ***(ArrayLike)***: Either a pandas Series, or a 1 dimensional numpy array.
 If "LogLoss" was the objective type specified, then this should only contain 1 or 0 values, where 1 is the positive class being predicted.
 If "SquaredLoss" is the objective type, then any continuous variable can be provided.
  - `sample_weight` ***(Optional[ArrayLike], optional)***: Instance weights to use when training the model.
 If None is passed, a weight of 1 will be used for every record.
 Defaults to None.
+ - `evaluation_data` ***(tuple[FrameLike, ArrayLike, ArrayLike] | tuple[FrameLike, ArrayLike], optional)***: An optional list of tuples, where each tuple should contain a dataset, and equal length target array, and optional an equal length sample weight array.
+If this is provided metric values will be calculated at each iteration of training.
+If `early_stopping_rounds` is supplied, the first entry of this list will be used to determine if performance has improved over the last set of iterations, for which if no improvement is not seen in `early_stopping_rounds` training will be cut short.

 The predict method accepts the following arguments.
  - `X` ***(FrameLike)***: Either a pandas DataFrame, or a 2 dimensional numpy array, with numeric data.